Amrita-School-of-AI/22AIE111-Object-Oriented-Programming-in-Java-S2-2025/Unit1/code/Assignment9/README.md

 1. **New Project → Gradle**
    - In the **New Project** wizard, choose **Gradle** as the build system.
+   - Select the path to folder `Assignment9`
+   - Give the name of the porject as `learning-java-idea-gradle`
    - Select your JDK.
 2. **Project Structure**
    - IntelliJ auto-generates `build.gradle`, `settings.gradle`, and the appropriate folders.
 3. **Add the Main Class** in `src/main/java`:
+    Rename the `Main.java` to `LearningJava.java` and update the content as below:
    ```java
    package org.example;